Forms and levels of material reception conditions

 The reimbursement of transport expenses is made on the basis of a request filed by the asylum seeker, together with travel tickets, filed within 5 working days from the date of the court hearing at the Regional Centre where the asylum seeker is accommodated.
 The reimbursement is made after checks have been carried out in order to certify the presence of the asylum seeker in court.[12]

-IGI-DAI may also involve asylum seekersin activities related to the maintenance or redevelopment of the interior and exterior spaces of Regional Centres, or support to the centre staff in information and counselling activities.[13]Asylum seekers who perform this kind of activity benefit from an additional allowance for food of 5 RON / €1 per day.[14]
+IGI-DAI may also involve asylum seekers in activities related to the maintenance or redevelopment of the interior and exterior spaces of Regional Centres, or support to the centre staff in information and counselling activities.[16]
+Asylum seekers who perform this kind of activity benefit from an additional allowance for food of 10 RON / €2 per day.[17]
+According to the director of Galati centre this provision is applied frequently.
+In Rădăuţi, the director stated that in 2022 there were cases when they provided this amount.
+The legal counsellor, however, declared that there were no such cases.
+The director of the Giurgiu centre mentioned that no additional allowance had been afforded in 2022.

 Material and financial assistance from NGOs

-In addition to the material reception conditions afforded by IGI-DAI, asylum seekers also benefit from material assistance provided by AIDRom through the project “Assistance and services for asylum seekers in Romania” funded by the AMIF national programme implemented between 13 August 2019 and 12 Agust 2020.[15]A new project started on 29 September 2020 “A.C.A.S.A. – Complex Social Assistance for Asylum Seekers”.[16]The project is implemented over a period of 27 months.
-AIDRom provides material assistance to asylum seekers accommodated in all Regional Centres, in the 2 Accommodation and Counselling Centres run by AIDRom in Bucharest and Timișoara, and also for asylum seekers detained in public custody.
+In 2022, in addition to the material reception conditions afforded by IGI-DAI, asylum seekers also benefit from material assistance provided by AIDRom through the project “A.C.A.S.A. – Complex Social Assistance for Asylum Seekers” financed through AMIF funds.[19]
+The project ended in December 2022.
+AIDRom provided material assistance to asylum seekers accommodated in all Regional Centres, in the 2 Accommodation and Counselling Centres run by AIDRom in Bucharest and Timișoara.
+However, the project did not continue in 2023.[20]

-Financial assistance for translation of civil status documents and/or diplomas, as well as legalisation / authentication / apostilles of approximately 45 (instead of 50 in 2019 and 60 in 2018) pages of documents
+Financial assistance for translation of civil status documents and/or diplomas, as well as legalisation / authentication / apostilles of approximately 45 (instead of 50 in 2019 and 60 in 2018) pages of documents;

 [2] Act 416/2001 on Minimum Guaranteed Income, available at: http://bit.ly/2AWyH00.